exercism/website-copy/tracks/python/exercises/say/mentoring.md

 ### Larger numbers

-Encourage the student to use the first function they wrote for each set of three digits rather than duplicating code.
+Encourage the student to use the first function they wrote for each set of three digits rather than duplicating the code.
-Each set of three can be checked individually and conditionally added along with the appropriate denominator, or alternatively the denominators can be stored in a list and iterated over.
+Each set of three can be checked individually and conditionally added along with the appropriate denominator or the denominators can be stored in a list and iterated over.

 ### Zero or invalid input